-The Native by Spyderco
+The Pink Squeak by Spyderco

 The Scallion is a small EDC knife designed to last.
-It uses 420HC steel — which is nowhere as good as the S30V reviewed earlier but it isn’t bad either–that is rust resistant and hard.
+It uses 420HC steel — which is nowhere as good as the S30V reviewed earlier but it isn’t bad either–that is rust-resistant and hard.
 You won’t have to sharpen the knife a lot with 420HC.

-This knife received 5 stars on Amazon.
+This knife received 5 stars on Amazon awhile ago (I think it’s a bit lower now – tsk, tsk!).
 Most reviewers stated how it is a very good knife that has lasted them for years.